Gathering Dreams

 41. Declutter: sell your junk for cash

-Extra money and less dusting is a win-win situation anytime.
+And if you ask me, extra money and less dusting is a win-win situation!

-42. Use foreign websites for cheaper prices abroad
+42. Use foreign websites for lower prices abroad

-Some amazing websites to explore to find housesitting deals:
+Some fantastic websites to explore to find housesitting deals:

-Some of these house sitting websites will charge you an annual fee, but you’ll save so much money by staying in some amazing homes that if you are serious about trying it out, it’s a no brainer to pay the fee!
+Some of these housesitting websites will charge you an annual fee, but you’ll save so much money by staying in some fantastic homes that if you are serious about trying it out, it’s a no-brainer to pay the fee!

 44. Save money using Airbnb

-Either way, you can be sure that you’ll have comfortable lodging and a kitchen nearby to avoid all those takeout expenses.
+Either way, make sure you can use the kitchen to avoid all takeout expenses.

 45. Hide your search!

-Some websites claim this isn’t true, but I have witnessed it with my eyes: if you keep searching for a specific flight route, prices go up!
+Some websites claim this isn’t true, but I have witnessed it with my eyes: prices go up if you keep searching for a specific flight route!

 Airlines use cookies in your browser to make you believe the prices are going up and up, and you need to book NOW to save as much as possible.